csw/bioruby-maf-blog/source/_posts/2012-05-21-week_2_progress.markdown

-I identified another JRuby bug, [JRUBY-6666](http://jira.codehaus.org/browse/JRUBY-6666), causing quite several unit test failures.
+I identified another JRuby bug, [JRUBY-6666](http://jira.codehaus.org/browse/JRUBY-6666), causing several unit test failures.
 This one affects BioRuby's code for running external commands, so it would be likely to be encountered in production use.
 For this one, I also worked up a [patch](https://github.com/jruby/jruby/pull/173).